susam/emfy/README.md

 comments.
 I think comments play an important role in code meant to be read by humans and should be emphasized appropriately.
-That's why I have chosen tangerine yellow for comments in the last point above, so that the comments are easily noticeable.
+That's why I have chosen tangerine yellow for comments in the last point above, so that the comments are easily readable.

 ### Minibuffer Completion